Online Competitive Influence Maximization

-{\bf Our Contributions.\ \ } In this paper, we introduce a contextual combinatorial multi-armed bandit framework with probabilistically triggered arms (C$^2$MAB-T) for the OCIM problem.
-A new challenge arises because the key monotonicity property (influence spread increases when influence probabilities on edges increase) no longer holds due to the competitive nature of propagation, and thus upper confidence bound (UCB) based algorithms~\cite{chen2016combinatorial,wen2017online} cannot be directly applied to OCIM.
-Such non-monotonicity also complicates the analysis of the important Triggering Probability Modulated (TPM) condition for CMAB \cite{wang2017improving}, and we provide a non-trivial new proof to show it still holds for the OCIM problem.
-Based on the TPM condition and Thompson Sampling (TS), we propose an OCIM-TS algorithm that requires prior knowledge of edge probabilities and achieves logarithmic Bayesian regret.
-However, prior distributions of edge probabilities might not be known in practice.
-Thus, we follow the principle of Optimism in the Face of Uncertainty (OFU) to propose an alternative OCIM-OFU algorithm that achieves logarithmic frequentist regret without prior knowledge, but requires a new oracle to solve a harder offline problem.
-We also design an Explore-Then-Commit OCIM-ETC algorithm that does not need the new offline oracle and requires fewer observations in each round, but leads to a worse frequentist regret bound than OCIM-OFU, showing the tradeoff between the regret bound and feedback level in OCIM.
-All proposed algorithms are summarized in Table \ref{tab:algorithms}.
-Our experiments on two real-world datasets demonstrate the effectiveness of our proposed algorithms.
-Due to the space constraint, we discuss important insights of our proofs here and move the complete proofs to Appendix.
+{\bf Our Contributions.} To the best of our knowledge, we are the first to study the online competitive influence maximization problem.
+We introduce a general contextual combinatorial multi-armed bandit framework with probabilistically triggered arms (C$^2$MAB-T) for OCIM.
+Within this framework, OCIM presents a new challenge: the key monotonicity property (influence spread increases when influence probabilities on edges increase) no longer holds due to the competitive nature of propagation, and thus upper confidence bound (UCB) based algorithms~\citep{chen2016combinatorial,wen2017online} cannot be directly applied to OCIM.
+Such non-monotonicity also complicates the analysis of the important Triggering Probability Modulated (TPM) condition for CMAB \citep{wang2017improving}, and we provide a non-trivial new proof to show it still holds for OCIM.
+We are the first to identify the OCIM problem as a natural CMAB problem without monotonicity and tackle it from three directions, providing three solutions with different tradeoffs, as shown in Table~\ref{tab:algorithms}: OCIM-TS uses standard offline oracles to achieve good Bayesian regret, but requires prior knowledge of edge probabilities; OCIM-OFU has a stronger frequentist regret bound without prior knowledge, but requires harder offline computation; and OCIM-ETC uses standard offline oracles and fewer observations, but leads to a worse frequentist regret bound.
+None is a perfect solution for OCIM, but we believe their tradeoffs shed light on the challenges involved in solving OCIM and even general CMAB problems without monotonicity.
+Our regret analysis of OCIM-TS delicately combines the key property of Thompson Sampling (TS) with the TPM condition to tackle non-monotonicity and allows any benchmark (exact, approximate, or even heuristic) oracle; our analysis of OCIM-OFU and OCIM-ETC extends the analysis for CMAB to a new contextual setting (C$^2$MAB-T) where the contexts are defined as the feasible sets of super arms and are not bonded with base arms.
+We also discuss the extension of our framework to settings with more complex competitor actions.
+Experiments on two real-world datasets demonstrate the effectiveness of our proposed algorithms.
+Due to the space constraint, we discuss important insights of our proofs and move the complete proofs as well as the results for the general C$^2$MAB-T problem to the Appendix.